Saint Mary's By The Sea

 Father Hildebrand’s care for the community extended beyond the altar.
 He kept a rescue rope coiled and ready on the parish house porch, his “Life Line” for swimmers caught in the surf.

-Today, nearly a century later, St. Mary’s By the Sea continues to thrive within its original walls, standing watch between ocean, dunes, and the town it has served for generations.
+Today, nearly a century later, St. Mary’s By the Sea continues to thrive within its original walls, standing watch over the ocean, the dunes, and the town it has served for generations.